 The domain prices vary according to their availability and extensions.
 Some are being discounted, lower than $1 per year.
 For some extensions such as “.health” and “.wedding”, the prices are up to $40 per year.
 For some domains that have already been owned, you may have to pay up to a thousand dollars to make it yours.

 The next sections require you a little bit of knowledge about websites or the patience to go through.
 If you don’t want to deal with the process of building a website for your online business, after choosing the domain, contact us!

 We got what it takes to build up a website for you!
 Your sites will be filled with unique content that well describes the business.
 And if you want, we can also help you apply for a merchant account and integrate a payment gateway on your commerce website!
 We build it all for you!

 3.2.2.
 Choose a Web Host

 Every online website needs a host.
-A hosting provider will provide you space on a server.
-All the data and files of your website will be stored in the server for public view at all times (unless there is a crash).
+A hosting provider will provide you with space on a server.
+All the data and files of your website will be stored on the server for public view at all times (unless there is a crash).

 The allocation of space on the server depends on the type of hosting.
 Here are some of the most common ones: